bfe-tech-recruitment/Opps-page/_posts/2021-03-10-Global-Technology-Strategies-Manager.md

 ---
-title: "[Role] Global Technology Outreach Manager"
+title: "[Role] Global Technology Strategies Manager"
 smallprint: "Commitment: 6-7 hrs/week.
 Background in technology required."
 summary: "Looking to become a future leader in the technology industry?
 Build partnerships with tech firms and organisations across the world while contributing to a good cause.
 Challenge yourself with building a sustainable model to manage a growing base of developers." # this will be visible on platforms like LinkedIn when sharing
 categories: [Global, Technology]